zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 ```
 {% endhint %}

 Next, we will combine our two steps into a pipeline and run it.
-As you can see, the parameter gamma is configurable as a pipeline input.
+As you can see, the parameter gamma is configurable as a pipeline input as well.

 ```python
 @pipeline